 Health Care Costs

 If you itemize your deductions rather than taking a standard deduction, you may be able to deduct certain types of medical and dental expenses.
 For example, you might claim a deduction for health insurance premiums, nursing home care, prescription drug costs, and other out-of-pocket costs.
-This deduction is subject to restrictions based on the adjusted gross income of a taxpayer.
-As of 2019, you cannot claim this deduction unless your qualifying medical expenses were greater than 10 percent of your adjusted gross income for that year.
-In other words, if you received $80,000 in annual gross income, you could claim a deduction only for medical and dental costs that exceeded $8,000.
+This deduction takes effect only if the medical expenses of a taxpayer exceed a certain percentage of their adjusted gross income.

 Selling a Home